 For players looking to improve their hops, the Hurdle Hop can help give a boost to your vertical jump.

 The drill is set up with several hurdles spaced evenly apart.
 To complete the hurdle hop drill, run through the following steps:

 - Move between the hurdles, striding as far as you can

 - Jump as high as you can over the hurdles

 While many similar drills consist of players simply hopping over the hurdles, this exercise adds a new twist to it.

-“Striding out as far as we can works on what’s called our penultimate step,” performance enhancement specialist Paul Fabritz says.
+“Striding out as far as we can works on what’s called our penultimate step,”says Performance Enhancement Specialist Paul Fabritz, who trains professional basketball players.
 “That’s the second-to-last step before the vertical jump.
 And here’s the thing, if you look at any great jumper… you are going to notice they have a very long penultimate step.”